 conversations on facing violence

-Come and learn about the ways in which African identity and culture has been used to resist, build communities and create alliances. with Olave Nduwanje
+Come and learn about the ways in which African identity and culture have been used to resist, build communities and create alliances.
+With Olave Nduwanje Basabose

-Amongst many things, the decolonial call to arms asks us to engage in open-ended and multi-dimensional investigations of identity and culture.
-We are called to investigate alternatives to the Western empire's supremacist worldviews, mono-culture and fixed psycho-social identities.
+Among many things, the decolonial call to arms asks us to engage in open-ended and multidimensional investigations of identity and culture; it asks us to investigate alternatives to the Western empire's supremacist worldviews, its monoculture and fixed psycho-social identities.

-Olave invites the Beursschouwburg audience to join her in conversations with researchers and grassroots organisers that offer insight into the ways in which Africans – in Brussels and on the continent – continue to innovate, reformulate, revive and/or engage with tradition, identity and culture.
+Olave invites you to join her in conversation with researchers and grassroots organisers for insight into the ways in which Africans – in Brussels and on the continent – continue to innovate, reformulate, revive and engage with tradition, identity and culture.

 Burundi-born Olave Nduwanje (she/her) is a published author, legal scholar, educator (on anti-racism, LGBTQI+ rights, climate justice, etc.), curator and facilitator.
 Nduwanje has provided literary contributions to the following titles: Zwart-Afro-Europese literatuur uit de Lage Landen (2018), De Goede Immigrant (2020) and Being Imposed Upon (2020).
 She has been based in Brussels since 2019.

 TH 02.03 19:00